Gossamer — Skill Card

 }

-Doc-tests: fenced code inside /// doc comments is compiled and executed by gos test.
+Doc-tests: fenced code inside a // doc-comment block (a run of // lines directly above an item) is compiled and executed by gos test.
 Mark non-runnable fences as ```text.

 12. Standard library surface